 New video posted!
 Live performance of Michael Gordon's "Rushes" for seven bassoons at the University of Michigan from November 2013.

 JANUARY 2014: On Saturday, January 18th, I presented a workshop exploring creativity and bassoon playing for the University of New Hampshire's annual Double Reed Day.

-> details on the Projects page
+> details on my Projects page

-> visit UNH's Double Reed Day webpage
+> UNH's Double Reed Day page

 NOVEMBER 2013: Bassoon Band at Duke finishes the semester with a concert at Voyager Academy on 11/19.

 > visit the Projects page for more info

 Dark in the Song performs John Fitz Rogers' Come Closer on the Southern Exposure series in Columbia, SC on Monday, 11/11.

 Rushes Ensemble performs Michael Gordon's Rushes in Stamps Auditorium at the University of Michigan on Monday, 11/25.

 OCTOBER 2013: Heliand Consort returns to NC for two performances, with music of Telemann, Glinka, Schmitt, Newsome and Engebretson: